arturolp/metamapWrapper/README.md

 ## Citation
 For citation and more information refer to:

 >A.M.
-Zehnder et al. "Automatic tagging of clinical narratives to top-level categories of diseases facilitates cohort identification" (under development).
+Zehnder et al. "Automatic tagging of clinical narratives to top-level categories of diseases facilitates cross-species cohort identification" (under development).

 ## Current development status